jacobfeder/axisfifo/README.md

 close(f_wr);
 close(f_rd);
 ```

-Data can only be written and read in multiples of words (4 bytes).

 By default, read() and write() will block for one second before timing out.
 You can change this behavior by loading the module with command line arguments "read_timeout" and "write_timeout" (in milliseconds):

 `insmod /lib/modules/4.9.0-xilinx-v2017.4/extra/axis-fifo.ko read_timeout=100 write_timeout=5000`